Will Scholfield, Engineer

 See our central heating inhibitor guide for how to add inhibitor to your system.
 You can find limescale inhibitors test reports and reviews online to see which will work better for your system.
 If you’re still stuck, talk to an engineer using our live chat and we’ll help you as much as we can.

 A limescale inhibitor will effectively cut through the dirt and grime which builds up inside your system.
-It’ll help the water flow at a better rate, increasing the efficiency and life of your system and its components.
+It’ll help the water flow at a better rate, increasing the life of your system, efficiency, and its components.

 A huge benefit is that overall, it will save you money.
 From the price of the inhibitor, you’ll be saving money on boiler system repairs or replacement parts when the limescale and sludge builds up.
 After inserting it into your system, it will also need no maintenance as your system will work the inhibitor around itself effectively.

-We’d recommend a filter and inhibitor on all central heating systems to increase their lifespan and save you from constantly spending money on repairs and new parts.
-If you don’t have either just yet or your boiler is showing some of these signs, then it’s time you acted:
+We’d recommend a filter and inhibitor on all central heating systems.
+This increases their lifespan and will save you from constantly spending money on repairs and new parts.
+If you don’t have either just yet or your boiler is showing signs of the following:

 If you have any of these problems, then it’s only a matter of time until your boiler or multiple components inside break down and need replacing.
 To prevent this from happening, a magnetic filter and limescale inhibitor can help to keep things running.